For SEOs, content strategists, and agencies who need a structured content plan

 Full Node Inventory

-Every topic, subtopic, FAQ, comparison, hub, and section is a node with its own ID, label, slug, tier, entity list, and aliases.
+Every topic, subtopic, FAQ, comparison, hub, section, entity, and concept is a node with its own ID, label, slug, type, entity list, aliases, and confidence score.

 URL Architecture Plan